shraddha510/os-p3/devlog.md

 - What to do if magic number check fails?
 - How to recover from failed operations?

-## December 7, 2024 5 PM- Initial Project Setup and Requirements Analysis
+## December 7, 2024 5 PM

 I am going to change from python to C.

 I would like to gain a better understanding of all that is happening at a lower level and feel more comfortable with C.

+## December 7, 2024 6 PM

+### Thoughts so far

+I am going to start by creating the header file for the btree.c file

+### Plan for this session

+- Header file
+- Create a btree.c file where I start implementing all the specified functions.